CEED/benchmarks/README.md

 The following copyright applies to each file in the CEED software suite, unless otherwise stated in the file:

-Copyright (c) 2017, Lawrence Livermore National Security, LLC.
-Produced at the Lawrence Livermore National Laboratory.
+> Copyright (c) 2017, Lawrence Livermore National Security, LLC.
+Produced at the
+> Lawrence Livermore National Laboratory.
 LLNL-CODE-734707.
 All Rights reserved.

+See files LICENSE and NOTICE for details.